Kehlla/Kehlla/README.md

-- 👋 Hi, I’m @Kehlla
+- 👋 Hi, I’m Kehlla
 - 👀 I’m interested in systems and application programming
 - 🌱 I’m currently learning mobile application programming using android studio
-- 📫 How to reach me on telegram t.me/Aquilla_kella
+- 📫 Reach me on telegram t.me/Aquilla_kella

 <!---
 Kehlla/Kehlla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.